Taco Meat Recipe

 Why is Mexican meat red?

 The Red color comes from Annatto ground.
-You can add packets of Sazon to your spices or you can by prepackaged Fajita seasoning at various Mexican Meat markets that is red.
+You can add packets of Sazon to your spices or you can by prepackaged Fajita seasoning at various Mexican Meat markets that are red.

 Do you drain ground beef for tacos?